 A pre-employment drug test is a test employers use to determine whether job candidates are using or have used illegal substances; results can confirm their job offer or lead to the employer rescinding the job offer.

-Employers may verify employment and/or education history as part of the background check process to confirm work experience that the applicant has conveyed and to be sure that the applicant has any education required for the position.
+Employers may verify employment and/or education history as part of the background check process to confirm the applicant’s work experience and be sure that the applicant has the education required for the position.

-A report on a candidate’s driving history can include information on any traffic violations they’ve made, like speeding, reckless driving, or driving without a license.
+A candidate’s driving history report can include information on any traffic violations they’ve received, like speeding, reckless driving, or driving without a license.
 Suspensions and any current driving restrictions should also show.